sara-h-chen/team2-group-project/group-backend-req.md

 ### To-Do List on Backend
 Search for food based on keywords or location?
 [MIGRATED TO FRONT END] Edit/remove items [done; waiting on testing]
-Return food items belonging to user - send back an empty JSON if none?
-Add authentication to all layers
+Return all food items belonging to user [done; waiting on testing] Add authentication to all layers
-Write test cases
 Allow user to change their profile information
 --> allow display pictures?